ministryofjustice/create-and-vary-a-licence/README.md

 This runs the specific integration test `gotenbergIntegration.test.ts` causing a HTML document to be sent to the local Gotenberg container, converted to PDF and returned.
 The PDF is parsed to check that it contains some of the wording requested.

+NOTE: This test is not currently run in CI.

 ## Integration tests (Cypress/Wiremock)